 What is often forgotten is that buildings need upkeep.
 One rule of thumb for calculating maintenance costs is an average of 1 per cent of the value of the property per year, in order to keep the house in good repair.

-Building and property owners pay council and water rates to the state government, so they vary depending on where you live.
+Building and property owners pay council and water rates to the state government, and they vary depending on where you live in Australia.
+See Perth council and water rates.

 If you own a unit in an apartment block, you’ll need to pay strata fees, which go towards general management of the building and the complex’s common areas.
 Strata fees can amount to a significant sum, and vary depending on where you live and the type of building you live in.